Kaloyanes/school_program/README.md

 ## Introduction

-School Program is a user-friendly mobile app that aims to simplify the life of students by providing a centralized platform to manage their school schedules, homework, and tests.
-Whether you are in high school or college, School Program will ensure you stay organized, never forget about important assignments, and stay on top of your academic responsibilities.
+School Program is a versatile mobile app that aims to simplify the lives of both students and teachers by providing a centralized platform to manage their school schedules, homework, tests, and classes.
+Whether you are a student or a teacher, School Program will ensure you stay organized, never forget about important assignments, and stay on top of your academic responsibilities.

 ## Features

 - **Recurring Weekly Schedule:** Input your weekly class schedule from Monday to Friday.
-Easily view your classes for each day, helping you plan your study sessions efficiently.
+Teachers can manage their class timetable, and students can organize their class schedules, helping everyone plan their study sessions efficiently.

 - **Homework Management:** Keep track of your homework assignments in one place.
-Add, edit, and mark completed tasks to stay on top of your academic responsibilities.
+Add, edit, and mark completed tasks as a student, or assign and track homework as a teacher.

-- **Test Scheduling:** Schedule your upcoming tests and exams.
-Receive push notifications one day before and on the day of the test to help you prepare effectively.
+- **Test Scheduling:** Schedule upcoming tests and exams.
+Both students and teachers will receive push notifications one day before and on the day of the test to help them prepare effectively.

 - **Customizable Themes:** Personalize the app's appearance by choosing between light and dark themes.
-You can also select your preferred color scheme for a more enjoyable user experience.
+Users can also select their preferred color scheme for a more enjoyable user experience.

 ## Getting Started